punch-mission/solpolpy/README.md

 (also known as the MZP convention) to polarization brightness (pB) and total polarization (B).

 ## Quickstart
 As this package is not currently released, you must clone the repo and install with `pip install .`.
+Then follow [the documentation](https://punch-mission.github.io/solpolpy/quickstart.html).

 ## Getting Help
 Please contact Marcus Hughes at [marcus.hughes@swri.org](mailto:marcus.hughes@swri.org).